ahoff314/Linux-Server-Configuration/README.md

 Add `RedirectMatch 404 /\.git` in the file

-Activate the virtual environment and install dependencies
+Activate the virtual environment and install dependencies:

 - `source venv/bin/activate`
 - `pip install httplib2`